kamalpadiyar/resume/Readme.md

 ## Features

-ResumeFy offers the following features:
+ResumeIO offers the following features:

 - Choose from a variety of resume templates.
 - Easily update resume information.